 West Oxfordshire District Council is reponsible for collecting our food waste which is collected every week.
 Every household has been provided with an dark grey caddy for use outside and a small light grey caddy for use in the kitchen.
-You can use compostable bags to line the bins but you can use newspaper instead.
+You can use newspaper or any plastic bag (except black bin liners) to line the bins.

 13/07/16 - How did Denmark become a leader in the food waste revolution?
 From community food banks to food waste kitchens and even a supermarket, the Danes have embraced the concept.